 Under California overtime law, non-exempt employees are entitled to overtime pay if they work

 - more than eight (8) hours in a single workday,

 - more than forty (40) hours in a single workweek, or

 - more than six (6) days in a single workweek.1

 California overtime law requires employers to pay time and a half for hours in excess of those listed above.

 Employers owe employees overtime pay for unauthorized overtime that the employer did not request or require--as long as the employer permitted the employee to perform the extra work.3

 Every California employee--but not independent contractors--is entitled to overtime pay unless:

 - S/he is an exempt employee under wage and hour law (which exempts him/her from overtime and meal/rest break rules);4 or

 - S/he works under an "alternative workweek schedule."5

 Below, our California employment attorneys answer the following frequently asked questions about California overtime law:

-- 2. How many hours do I have to work for my employer to owe me overtime?
+- 2. How many hours do I have to work to get overtime?

 If you have further questions after reading this article, we invite you to contact us at Shouse Law Group.